Secure online accounting

 1. What am I passionate about?

-While wanting to be your own boss, you may also want to strike out on your own to fulfil your passion.
+While wanting to be your own boss, you may also want to strike out on your own to fulfill your passion.
 Doing something you love can be powerful fuel that will help you start your own business.
 You can find more meaning and purpose out of your professional life.

 That’s why reflecting on your own passions and interests is the best place to start your own business brainstorming session.
 During this exercise, jot down anything and everything that you feel passionate about.